Alice Musabende (left) and Dr. Ellen Kennedy, Executive Director

 World Without Genocide is a 501(c)3 non-profit organization.

-World Without Genocide coordinates policy initiatives with United to End Genocide in Washington, D.C. and Stop Genocide Now in Los Angeles.
+World Without Genocide coordinates policy initiatives with The Enough Project in Washington, D.C. and Stop Genocide Now in Los Angeles.

-World Without Genocide is a member of the Association of Holocaust Organizations, Minnesota Council of Nonprofits, Midwest Coalition for Human Rights, American Coalition for the International Criminal Court, and Minnesota Alliance for the International Criminal Court.
+World Without Genocide is a member of the Association of Holocaust Organizations, Minnesota Council of Nonprofits, American Coalition for the International Criminal Court, and Minnesota Alliance for the International Criminal Court.